lelylan/redis-throttle/README.md

     gem 'redis-throttle', git: 'git@github.com:andreareginato/redis-throttle.git'

-## Rails Examples
+## Rails Example

-### Limit the daily numebr of requests to 2500
+    # Limit the daily numebr of requests to 2500
     use Rack::RedisThrottle::Daily, max: 2500

-### Limit the hourly numebr of requests to 500

-   use Rack::RedisThrottle::Hourly, max: 500

-### Enforcing a minimum 1-second interval between requests

-   use Rack::RedisThrottle::Interval, min: 1

-### Combining various throttling constraints into one overall policy
+## Sinatra example

+    #!/usr/bin/env ruby -rubygems
+    require 'sinatra'
+    require 'rack/throttle'
-   use Rack::RedisThrottle::Daily, max: 2500
+    use Rack::Throttle::Daily, max: 2500

-   use Rack::RedisThrottle::Hourly, max: 500
+## Rack app example

+    #!/usr/bin/env rackup
+    require 'rack/throttle'
-   use Rack::RedisThrottle::Interval, min: 1
+    use Rack::Throttle::Interval

+    run lambda { |env| [200, {'Content-Type' => 'text/plain'}, "Hello, world!\n"] }

 ## Customizations

 You can fully customize the implementation details of any of these strategies by simply subclassing one of the default implementations.

-Follows an example where:
+In our example we want to reach those goals.

-* we suppose you are using Doorkeper as authorization system (OAuth2)
+* We want to use Doorkeper as authorization system (OAuth2)
-* the number of daily requests are based on the user id and not the IP address (default in `Rack::RedisThrottle`)
+* The number of daily requests are based on the user id and not the IP address (default in `Rack::RedisThrottle`)
-* the number of daily requests is dynamically set per user by the `user#rate_limit` field.
+* The number of daily requests is dynamically set per user by the `user#rate_limit` field.

+Now subclass `Rack::RedisThrottle::Daily`, create your own rules and use it in your Rails app

+    # /lib/middlewares/daily_rate_limit
     require 'rack/redis_throttle'

     class DailyRateLimit < Rack::RedisThrottle::Daily

       def call(env)
         @user_rate_limit = nil
         super
       end

       # Identify the client through the user id
       def client_identifier(request)
         user_rate_limit(request).id
       end

       # Set the max number of requests based on the user#rate_limit field
       def max_per_window(request)
         user_rate_limit(request).rate_limit
       end

       # Rate limit only requests sending the access token
       def need_protection?(request)
         request.env.has_key?('HTTP_AUTHORIZATION')
       end

       private

       # Extract the user object through the access token and cache it
       def user_rate_limit(request)
         @user_rate_limit ||= find_user_rate_limit(request)
       end

       def user_rate_limit(request)
         token         = request.env['HTTP_AUTHORIZATION'].split(' ')[-1]
         access_token  = Doorkeeper::AccessToken.where(token: token).first
         access_token ?
 User.find(access_token.resource_owner_id) : nil
       end
     end

+Now you can use it in your Rails App.

+    # config/application.rb
+    module App
+      class Application < Rails::Application
+        # ...
+        use DailyRateLimit

 ## Rate limit headers